 Substance Use Disorder Program

-The West Central Regional Juvenile Center (WCRJC) offers substance use disorder programming through Drake Counseling.
+The West Central Regional Juvenile Center (WCRJC) offers substance use disorder programming through Lutheran Social Services.
 The Residential Treatment Corrections program offers 3-4 month, 4-6 month, and 6-9 month programs.
-This treatment is classified as outpatient and is provided onsite.
-It consists of an evaluation, education, group therapy, and individual therapy.
-Drake Counseling provides probation agents and chemical dependency assessor with weekly updates.
+This treatment is classified as dual diagnosis and is provided onsite.
 Midterm and discharge recommendations are made at the conclusion of a client's stay.
-The WCRJC may be able to provide Rule 25 assessments on a request basis.